beberlei/litecqrs-php/README.md

 2. Create a event handler(s) or add method(s) to existing event handler(s).

 While it seems "complicated" to create commands and events for every use-case.
 These objects are really dumb and only contain public properties.
-Using your IDE or editor functionality you can easily template them in no time.
+Using your IDE or editor functionality you can easily generate them in no time.
+In turn, they will make your code very explicit.

 ### Difference between apply() and raise()